Cape Verde: History

-The archipelago of modern-day Cape Verde was formed approximately 40–50 million years ago during the Eocene era.
+The archipelago was formed approximately 40–50 million years ago during the Eocene epoch.
 Before the arrival of Europeans, the Cape Verde Islands were uninhabited.
 They were discovered by Genoese and Portuguese navigators around 1456.
-According to Portuguese official records, the first discoveries were made by Genoa-born António de Noli, who was afterwards appointed governor of Cape Verde by the Portuguese king Afonso V. Other navigators mentioned as contributing to discoveries on the Cape Verde archipelago are Diogo Dias, Diogo Afonso, Venetian Alvise Cadamosto, and Diogo Gomes (who had accompanied António de Noli on his voyage of discovery, and who claimed to have been the first to land on the Cape Verdean island of Santiago, and the first to name that island).
+According to Portuguese official records, the first discoveries were made by Genoa-born António de Noli, who was afterwards appointed governor of Cape Verde by Portuguese King Afonso V. Other navigators mentioned as contributing to discoveries on the Cape Verde archipelago are Diogo Dias, Diogo Afonso, Venetian Alvise Cadamosto and Diogo Gomes (who had accompanied António de Noli on his voyage of discovery, and who claimed to have been the first to land on Santiago and the first to name that island).

 In 1462, Portuguese settlers arrived at Santiago and founded a settlement they called Ribeira Grande.
-Today it is called Cidade Velha ("Old City"), to distinguish it from a town of the same name on a different Cape Verdean island (Ribeira Grande on the island of Santo Antão).
+Today it is called Cidade Velha ("Old City"), to distinguish it from Ribeira Grande.
 The original Ribeira Grande was the first permanent European settlement in the tropics.

 In the 16th century, the archipelago prospered from the Atlantic slave trade.
 Pirates occasionally attacked the Portuguese settlements.
-Francis Drake, an English privateer, twice sacked the (then) capital Ribeira Grande in 1585 when it was a part of the Iberian Union.
+Francis Drake, an English privateer, twice sacked Ribeira Grande in 1585 when it was a part of the Iberian Union.
 After a French attack in 1712, the town declined in importance relative to nearby Praia, which became the capital in 1770.